Nithouson/regreg/README.md

 # Overview

 This software aims to delineate spatial regimes (geographically connected regions with varying coefficients across regions) in the context of linear regression models.
 Please refer to our paper for more details:
-Hao Guo, Andre Python, Yu Liu.
-Extending regionalization algorithms to explore spatial process heterogeneity.
-International Journal of Geographical Information Science, 2023. doi:10.1080/13658816.2023.2266493.
+Hao Guo, Andre Python & Yu Liu (2023) Extending regionalization algorithms to explore spatial process heterogeneity, International Journal of Geographical Information Science, 37:11, 2319-2344, DOI: 10.1080/13658816.2023.2266493

+# Supplementary Notes on the Paper

+- p.2336 "For multiple sales at the same location, we only retain the latest record."
+This involves ambiguity as several pairs of sales have the same location and date.
+One possible solution is to retain the sale with higher price.
+We have reproduced the King County experiment in this setting, verifying that this issue does not affect the main finding (lower SSR for K-Models than Skater-reg).

 # Environment & Dependencies